thezeroalpha/thezeroalpha.github.io/moltour.md

 separate app instead of mobile browser:

-* viewer capabilities (zoom etc.) will be easier to conrol
+* viewer capabilities (zoom etc.) will be easier to control
 * less hampered by browser compatibility and browser development issues/updates

 WebVR already being replaced by WebXR. so if polyfill, should use [webxr-polyfill](https://github.com/immersive-web/webxr-polyfill)